Franklin & Leiper's Fork, Tennessee - Great Destinations on Your Americana Music Trek

 Leiper’s Fork is a wonderful place to spend a full day and part of the evening.
 The village hosts an array of cooking and music events throughout the year.
 You can also check out the Leiper's Fork Distillery, focused on creating high-quality, small batch whiskey.

 Now, about the Pilgrimage Festival.
 This is one cool, two-day event.
 It’s loosely patterned off the New Orleans Jazz Festival format, in that you will hear all types of music being played.
 Held in late September, the festival works to include rock, bluegrass, jazz, indie, blues, country and more.
 Each year features a new array of headliners, such as Beck, Hall & Oates, Willie Nelson, Jason Isbell, Sheryl Crow, Brothers Osbourne, The Avett Brothers, Eddie Vedder and many more.
-Now anticipating its fifth event, music programming includes six stages and more than 60 musicians/acts.
+Music usually includes six stages and more than 60 musicians/acts.
 Acts perform concurrently so there are sometimes tough choices to make as to which stage you’ll visit.

 Food and drink is reasonably priced, compared to many festivals and concerts I’ve been to.
 Last year, an Americana Music Triangle Experience helped educate concertgoers about other road trips they can make to celebrate the richly American music born along the Gold Record Road.
 Single-day Pilgrimage Festival tickets in 2018 were $125.
 For that, you get about 10-11 consecutive hours of awesome live music.